 - Publication of guidelines for members of parliament on the use of public finance for protected areas through Emendas Parlamentares (mma.gov.br/…:sistema-nacional-de-unidades-de-conservação-snuc-–-lifeweb-folder,-cartilha-e-manual).

-- With the aim of improving the exchange between DAP/MMA, ICMBio and the environmental authorities of the federal states, which is necessary for the coordination of the SNUC, the forum of the heads of these authorities was reactivated.
+- With the aim of improving the exchange between DAP/MMA, ICMBio and the environmental authorities of the federal states, which is necessary for the coordination of the SNUC, the forum of the heads of the protected areas authorities was reactivated.
 Face-to-face meetings of the forum took place at the CBUC (31.07.-02.08.18 in Florianópolis), on 21.09.18 and 10.12.19 in Recife.
 Besides DAP and ICMBio, representatives from up to 21 states took part.

 - The information and monitoring system for private protected areas (SIMRPPN) was updated and improved with support of the project.
 As a result of the innovations, federal states and municipalities can now register private protected areas for the first time alongside the federal level and manage the relevant information themselves.
 This contributes to an increased transparency and strengthening of the SNUC and the subordinate authorities involved in the management of this protected area category.